luke071/RHCSA9-EX200/README.md

 Automatically mount the ISO on system startup.
 Add in file /etc/fstab:
 /dev/sr0 /localrepo/ iso9660 ro,loop,user 0 0

-# Task 3 Web server configuration with welcome message
+# Task 3 Web server configuration with welcome message on Server A

 Checking the current firewall configuration: